varietas/instrumentum-agrestis-imputare/README.md

 If you don't use any build tool you have to clone the project and to build it with the command `mvn package`.
 #### 1.2.
 How to use
+The usage is quite simple.
+First you need to create a context.
+There is a `AgrestisImputareContextInitialiser` who is require only the current entry point of your application.

+    AgrestisImputareContext context = new AgrestisImputareContextInitialiser(this).initializeContext().createContext();

+And that's it.
+Agrestis imputare will now do its magic.
+It is important that the context is static so you should create it in the main method before application is started.
 ## 2. The annotations
 #### 2.1.
 Repository
 The `Repository` annotation is used to mark a bean occupied for the access of data in a database.